Pak (creator)

 Pak, formerly known as Murat Pak, is a digital artist, cryptocurrency investor, and programmer.
-The identity of Pak is unknown and some speculate that it may be a team.
 Pak is known for creating the curation platform Archillect, an internet bot which reshares media based on user interactions with content hosted on various social platforms and for launching a platform for burning (permanently removing from circulation) NFTs to receive tokens of the cryptocurrency Ash.

 Pak is best known for working with non-fungible tokens.
 Pak's highest-selling NFT, "Merge", generated $91.8 million in sales in December 2021 and is one of the most expensive non-fungible tokens.
 Pak's NFTs have been sold on platforms including Sotheby's, Nifty Gateway, MakersPlace, SuperRare, and Async Art.

+History

+The identity of Pak is unknown and some speculate that it may be a team.
 Pak is also credited for having introduced Beeple to NFTs in October 2020.
 Between February 2020 and April 2022, more than 180,300 NFTs by Pak were sold across the primary and secondary markets, raising $394.9 million.

 Archillect

 In 2014, Pak created Archillect (a portmanteau of archive and intellect), an internet bot that acts as a curation platform.
 It searches through social media and posts images to several social media platforms.
 Posts are selected in order to be shared as widely as possible, adapting to provide more of the content people are sharing.
 Archillect has been compared to AI composer Emily Howell as examples of "artistic bots".
 It has also been described as a mood board.
 Pak described Archillect as a "digital muse" and refers to it as "she".

-As of 2022, the account has over 2.8 million followers on Twitter.

 The account has been criticized for sharing content without attribution or with poor attribution.
 A second account was created to post attribution or sources for images when available and Pak has claimed to take down images on request, though this reactive approach has also been criticized.